charleskoffler/clprolf/README.md

 The class keyword emphasizes mold and inheritance.
 Nature keyword limits a bit inheritance, and it's more restrictive, but keep behind the idea of inheritance, as well as having the same nature implies an inheritance.
 Nature aims to avoid pure technical inheritance, and promote composition in other cases.
 It could give arguments to limit multiple inheritance for simu_real_world_obj, if it would exist in java, and could bring a solution to diamond problem.

+THE LONG_ACTION MODIFIER

+As well as "underst", it exists a method modifier called "long_action".
+This modifier indicates that a method(especially in a simu_real_world_object), lasts during some times.
+It typically performs a loop, such for a movement of a video game enemy.
+All this methods would be called "long_action", in simol.
+These actions will be handled at the same time, for a single object, with an unique thread.
+This is especially used for video-game development, but not only.
+So the long action would be executed step by step, by calling the "continue" associated method.
+For example, a walk long action, would be associated with "continueWalk()".
+Then there will be an unique endLongActions() method, with call all sub-continue methods.
+The user would just first call the long action, as usual("walk()"), for example, and then he would just call endLongActions(), for the next steps of the action.
+This could suit, for example, for a video game, which would call endLongAction in the paint() method of the graphical container. "long_action" aims to keep an "action-oriented" perspective, even if we emulate threads behind.
+A boolean should be need, and will be marked "@Long_action", in pure simol.
+The three associated methods are marked with the "long_action" modifier.
+In the simol framework for java, we introduce a "@Long_action" unique annotation, for all the cases.
+We can have a natural perpective on the long actions, and naturally permit to execute all actions of an object in the same time.

+PREVENT_MISSING_COLLISION

+prevent_missing_collision is a method modifier(or @Prevent_missing_collision annotation in simol framework).
+It is used especially for simu_real_world_object.
+It's a tool for simplify concurrency(especially with "long_action") and parallelism(multi-threading) for these objects.
+It can be used for any concurrency simulations, as real-time simulations.
+These methods guarantees that when we have long_action, within or not in multiple threads, for simu_real_world_objects, such as in a video game, with the player and enemies, we don't have to worry about the missed collision or interactions.
+For example, a setPosition method, marked prevent_missing_collision.
+All the involved parts have to be marked prevent_missing_collision, for example a shared lock object(@Prevent_missing_collision for an attribute), or the getPosition.
+These parts have to be synchronized between them in case of parallelism(multi-threading).

+PARALLELISM AID
+To simplify parallelism managing, three modifiers has been added. one_at_a_time(method modifier): for synchronized methods, or containing synchronized blocks, to indicate that one thread at a time executes the job. tour_monitor : attribute modifier on a synchronization lock object declaration, to ease understanding of the synchronization. for_every_thread : attribute modifier on a volatile attribute declaration, highlightning the usability of the attribute in parallelism conditions.
+Three equivalent attributes have been added for the framework.

 LEARNING CURVE

 Several weeks average might be necessary to become proficient in simol, for a experienced Java programmer, while he would be familiar with simol which is not so far from Java.
 Java programmers are used to manipulate concepts.
-Simol's concepts are relatively easy to understand, for a experienced java programmer, and the reduced number of new keywords(eleven).
+Simol's concepts are relatively easy to understand, for a experienced java programmer, and the reduced number of new keywords.

 SIMOL GRAMMAR FROM JAVA SE 7 GRAMMAR(BNF-style from Oracle Site):